RIP: Nicholas Rhea

 In the autumn of 2007, Peter Walker (Nicholas Rhea) was given The Crime Writers' Association's John Creasey Award (named after the CWA founder) for services to the Association.
 Read the full story here.

-Exclusive to this website, Nicholas Rhea (writing under his real name as Peter N. Walker), has agreed to keep on on-line diary, and will write regular journal entries about natural and traditional happenings in the Yorkshire countryside, in Aidensfield and elsewhere.
+Exclusive to this website, Nicholas Rhea (writing under his real name as Peter N. Walker), agreed to keep on on-line diary.
+Between January 2003 and February 2017 he wrote journal entries about natural and traditional happenings in the Yorkshire countryside, in Aidensfield and elsewhere.

 Also known as...